-'One person believed unaccounted for': Emergency services battle house fire in Christchurch
+Person feared dead as emergency services battle house fire in Christchurch

 Dunn directed further queries to police.

-A police spokeswoman said officers were assisting Fenz at the scene, south of Christchurch Airport.
+A police spokeswoman said officers were assisting firefighters at the house, which is south of Christchurch Airport.

 "At this stage, one person is believed to be unaccounted for," she said.